tyrelh/personal-site-nextjs/posts/static-site-search-search-component.md

 - [Ant Design Select component](https://ant.design/components/select)

+## Repository

+This website in it's entirety is viewable on [GitHub](https://github.com/tyrelh/personal-site-nextjs).

+The search logic doesn't have it's own repo yet.
+But I'll update that here if I ever split it out.

 ## Conclusion

 I think this turned out really well.
 It works great and really only took a couple of days to figure out end-to-end.
 It was a pretty interesting and fun project too.